Ortopedyczne postępowanie z kręczem - wersja angielska

 What is Torticollis?

-Torticollis is a condition where the head is bent to one side and rotated in the opposite direction due to acongenital shortening of the sternocleidomastoid muscle.
-This condition becomes apparent shortly after birth and is also known as “wr y neck” syndrome.
+Torticollis is a condition where the head is bent to one side and rotated in the opposite direction due to a congenital shortening of the sternocleidomastoid muscle.
+This condition becomes apparent shortly after birth and is also known as "wry neck" syndrome.
 The causes of torticollis may be genetic, acquired, or idiopathic (occurring without a known cause) and may also develop later in childhood or adulthood.
-Acquired torticollis, much more difficult to treat, results from damage to the muscular or ner vous system due to trauma or disease.
-In most cases surgical release of the tight sternocleidomastoid muscle is indicated followed by aggressive physical therapy to stretch the contracture.
+Acquired torticollis, which is often more difficult to treat, results from damage to the muscular or nervous system due to trauma or disease.
+In some cases surgical release of the tight sternocleidomastoid muscle is indicated followed by aggressive physical therapy to stretch the contracture.
 Often the surgeon is interested in orthotically managing the deformity by gradually moving the head into the correct position.
-The Fillauer Torticollis Orthosis has the advantage of being able to maintain the head in any position desired with respect to cer vical flexion, abduction, and transverse rotation.
+The Fillauer Torticollis Orthosis has the advantage of being able to maintain the head in any position desired with respect to cervical flexion, abduction, and transverse rotation.
+Early physical therapy and positioning strategies in infancy improve outcomes in most congenital cases.

 Diagnosis - Data